What is the Method Statement for Construction of Manhole?

 Fitting of manhole chamber ring: Make sure that the joints are clean and free from foreign objects before fitting the next manhole chamber ring (shaft) unit.
-Two strips of 20 x 25 bitumen based flexible strip sealant shall in placed prior to mounting.
+Two strips of 20 x 25 bitumen-based flexible strip sealant shall in placed prior to mounting.
 Repeat with further ring units until the chamber has been constructed to the required height.

 After the completion of placement is done and has been verified, checked, and confirmed, all lifting devices shall be recessed.
-Lifting devices shall be removed and patched to match the interior face of manhole after installation is complete.
+Lifting devices shall be removed and patched to match the interior face of the manhole after installation is complete.
 Lifting hooks shall be filled with non-shrink mortar.